Kwon Ko

 Measuring and explaining the inter-cluster reliability of multidimensional projections

-Hyeon Jeon, Hyung-Kwon Ko, Jaemin Jo, Youngtaek Kim, Jinwook Seo
+Hyeon Jeon, Kwon Ko, Jaemin Jo, Youngtaek Kim, Jinwook Seo

 TVCG 2021 (Proc.
 VIS 2021)